 • Better security: The data stored on RFID tags is encrypted, offering much higher levels of security than barcodes.

 Why does this matter to emergency workers?

 Due to all of the benefits listed above, RFID technology is perfect for tracking and tracing assets in emergency situations, as well as managing their maintenance.

 And with the increasing pressures placed on global emergency services as a result of the coronavirus pandemic, RFID presents a real opportunity to the sector.
 It can help to reduce the administrative burden of managing a fleet of emergency vehicles and improving turnaround times, ultimately giving emergency services workers peace of mind that they have everything they need to do their job well.

-RFID is the leading technology that enables ACETECH™ TracSENSE to support emergency services teams worldwide.
-The benefits include:
+RFID is the leading technology that enables ACETECH™ Asset Intelligence to support emergency services teams worldwide.

 • Accurate visibility at any time of all assets, whether in the stock room at HQ or on the road.
 This means stock counts can be done at any time no matter where all your emergency vehicles are.